Interest Rate Curves

 • Theories of the Term Structure : various theories have been put forward to explain the shape of the curves discussed above.

-• Estimating the yield curve refers to a process whereby a smooth curve, (in this case, a function of time) is calculated from a discrete set of bond prices.
+• Estimating the Yield Curve refers to a process whereby a smooth curve, (in this case, a function of time) is calculated from a discrete set of bond prices.
 The smooth yield curve is then used in fixed income models to price other instruments.

 • Derivations of the various rate relationships on the curve, including forward rate relationships.